-Distributors have to fork out their money, to buy the far future hope of starting to recoup their losses.
-They are not aware it may take years of working full time, promoting and selling for the company, and paying a fortune to the company to promote them?!
+Distributors have to fork out their money, to buy the far future hope of starting to recoup their losses and profiting from this.
+It may take years of working full time, promoting and selling for the company before this happens.

 A multi-million dollar company… where does it get all its sales from?
 Not from the open market.
-It all comes from the pockets of its distributors, made to believe they are in this for a life-changing opportunity!
+It comes from the pockets of its distributors, believing they are in this for a life-changing opportunity.

-In fact, I can sense that this company only cares about making money, and it can veer dangerously towards being a pyramid scheme, if it is not careful to curb its greed.
+In fact, I can sense that this company puts making money as its main objective, and it can veer dangerously towards being a pyramid scheme, if it is not careful.

 So I will not recommend anyone to join them.

 And here are some details of what happened with their UK office, as promised early on in this article.

 Apparently, the UK law does not allow weight loss products with ingredients that are not proven to promote weight loss.

 Check this out, from UK’s Advertising Standards Authority:

 Yet again, another instance where Valentus’ weight loss claims on its SlimROAST coffee are unfounded.